ana-lazar/education/README.md

-# Babes-Bolyai University, Faculty of Mathematics and Computer Science
+# Babes-Bolyai University
-## Bachelor's Computer Science
+## Bachelor's in Computer Science
 ### Year 1

 #### Fundammentals of programming